Heat vs. Nuggets: Betting Trends, Record ATS, Home/Road Splits

 Heat Betting Records & Stats

-- Miami has played 49 games this season that ended with a combined score over 215.5 points.
+- Miami has combined with its opponents to score more than 214.5 points in 52 of 82 games this season.

-- The average total for Miami's games this season has been 219.3, 3.8 more points than this matchup's over/under.
+- The average over/under for Miami's contests this season is 219.3, 4.8 more points than this game's total.

 - Miami has gone 30-52-0 ATS this season.